 Limited Liability Company (Private Limited Ltd)

 A Private Limited Liability Company is a separate legal entity from its owners.
-This is the single most important distinction: the company can own assets, enter contracts, incur debts, and be sued independently of its shareholders or directors.
-In the event of business failure or litigation, shareholders’ personal assets are protected, with liability limited to the value of their unpaid share capital.
+This is the single most important distinction: the company can own assets.
+It can enter into contracts, incur debts, and be sued independently of its shareholders or directors.
+If the business fails or there is litigation, shareholders’ personal assets are protected.
+Their liability is limited to the value of their unpaid share capital.

-An LLC is incorporated under the Companies and Allied Matters Act (CAMA 2020) and must have at least one director and one shareholder (who may be the same person under current CAMA provisions for single-member companies), a registered Nigerian business address, a Memorandum and Articles of Association, and a defined share capital structure.
+An LLC is incorporated under the Companies and Allied Matters Act (CAMA 2020).
+It must have at least one director.
+There must also be one shareholder, who is the same person under the current CAMA provisions for single-member companies.
+Additionally, a registered Nigerian business address is required.
+It must include a Memorandum and Articles of Association.
+Lastly, a defined share capital structure is necessary.

 LLCs are required to file annual returns with the CAC, hold statutory meetings, and maintain proper corporate governance records.
 The administrative requirements are more significant than for a business name, but the protections and commercial advantages are proportionally greater.